cdiazbas/MPySIR/README.md

 - Modify the parameters in the `config.py` file to suit your needs
 - Run the inversion in MPI mode with `mpirun -np <nproc> python setup.py`

+## Input and output formats

+- The input data is expected to be FITS or NUMPY files with no specific order of the dimensions.
+This information is added in the `config.py` file.
+- The output data is now a NUMPY file under the name given in the `config.py` file, of size [ny,nx,ntau,nparam] with 12 parameters in the following order: logtau, temperature (K), Pe (cm^-3), v_micro (cm/s), B (G), vlos (cm/s), inclination (deg), azimuth (deg), v_mac (cm/s), filling factor, stray light (fraction), chi2.

 ## Repository Structure

 The repository structure is organized as follows: